About the Investigative Reporting Workshop

 • Margaret Ebrahim, a former “60 Minutes II” and ABC News investigative producer, is a senior producer and editor.
 Ebrahim develops and oversees our video enterprises, is the senior producer of the Investigating Power project and co-produced one of our three FRONTLINE projects to-date.
 She produced two stories stories for the "Years of Living Dangerously" documentary series, which has been airing on Showtime television.

 • Wendell Cochran, a longtime business reporter, editor and journalism faculty member, is the founding senior editor.
-Cochran created our BankTracker project, in which we track the financial health of every bank and credit union in the country, with an emphasis on those receiving TARP money.
+Cochran, who retired earlier this year, created our BankTracker project, in which we track the financial health of every bank and credit union in the country, with an emphasis on those receiving TARP money.
 He also created the Workshops' "Exemption 10" column about the Freedom of Information Act.

 • Kris Higgins, with strong management experience in nonprofit organizations in North Carolina, Boston and Washington, D.C., is the financial operations manager of the Workshop.
 He is also enrolled in SOC’s master’s program in Film & Media Arts.